Get Inspired: How to get into Martial Arts

 Although martial arts is heavily influenced by the eastern culture and the traditional fighting techniques that originated there, martial arts also traces its roots to Europe - the phrase was once considered a reference to European combat systems that shared little in common with their modern-day namesakes.

-The martial arts world of 2013 encompasses traditional fighting techniques alongside newer disciplines like mixed martial arts (MMA) and kickboxing.
+The martial arts world today encompasses traditional fighting techniques alongside newer disciplines like mixed martial arts (MMA) and kickboxing.

 Why is it good for you?